I tried out the ability to manage .env files with 1Password Environments

 This page has been translated by machine translation.
 View original

-I use Arkana to obfuscate secret information (for details about Arkana, see my previous article), but managing the underlying .env files had been a challenge.
+I use Arkana to obfuscate secret information (for more details about Arkana, see my previous article), but managing the underlying .env files had been a challenge.

 In October 2025, a new 1Password feature called "1Password Environments" was released as a public beta.
 This feature allows you to virtually mount .env files and manage secret information without writing it to disk.